salilkanade/NYCTaxiWebApp/README.md

   }
 ```

-With that done, we are now ready update the client app to connect to SignalR and start receiving real time updates to the taxi data on the front end.
+With that done, we are now ready update our Stream Analytics jobs to complete the backend data flow.
+Once this is done, we can display the simulated "real-time" data in a serverless environment.

 ---